 The internet opened a whole new alternative to traditional marketing.
-Today businesses must have a digital presence and use digital marketing.
-Although marketing approaches constantly change, the classic sales funnel seems to live on.
+Today businesses must have a digital presence and use digital marketing, which feeds into their digital sales funnel.

 Digital marketing is good for consumers and marketers.
 Buyers can research, review, and compare products in the marketplace without leaving the comforts of their homes.
 Customers no longer depend on the fleeting information provided in TV, radio ads, or billboards.
 They seek for answers digitally.
 In fact, the entire first half of the sales funnel up to purchase phase can all happen on the internet with just a click.